wiiznokes/LibreFanControl/README.md

 - fixe Windows Lib (the current way of fetching String may cause memory leaks)
 - publish (add lib folder to executable and conf folder)
 - don't stop the app when we close it, add small icon in task bar instead with an option to exist
+- add an explenation windows on how the app works
 - add graph behavior (abscissa -> temp, ordinate -> fan speed)
 - support Linux
 - support Nvidia GPU